 Although we never make any outrageous “10 MPH in one day” guarantees, if there was one showcase test that has the most potential for minor changes to lead to big results, it’s the exit velocity test.
-Here’s Will’s Day 1 progress:
+Here’s Will’s Day 1 progress with increasing his exit velocity.

 Here’s a critically important point with the exit velocity test: there is a difference between a good exit velocity test swing and a good game swing.
 You need to do whatever it takes to hit the highest number possible, and sometimes this means deviating from what would be an optimal swing in a game.